t-siri/portfolio-2021/_pages/work/work-carted.md

 ---

 {% contentfor introduction %}
-Carted is a side project I have founded and is a current work in progress.
+Carted is a side project I have found and is a current work in progress.

 The idea behind this came from me and how I wanted to simplify my shopping experience in general.